questionlp/termina-plex/README.md

 Termina Plex is a [Jekyll](https://jekyllrb.com) theme that is a port of the [Nightfall](https://github.com/LordMathis/hugo-theme-nightfall) theme for [Hugo](https://gohugo.io), developed by [Matúš Námešný](https://namesny.com).
 This theme uses some of the foundational code provided by the [Minima](https://jekyll.github.io/minima/) theme for Jekyll.

 The theme is designed with a minimal default landing page and a separate page for listing available blog posts.
-It also features the [IBM Plex](https://ibm.com/plex) Sans and IBM Plex Mono typefaces throughout the design and includes the necessary web fonts in the theme bundle.
+It also features the [IBM Plex](https://ibm.com/plex) Sans and IBM Plex Mono typefaces throughout the design and includes the necessary web font files in the theme bundle.

 By the default, the theme respects the `prefers-color-scheme` value provided by the browser.
 A color scheme toggle is included in the header that allows the viewer to switch between light and dark mode.
 Once toggled, the value is stored in the local storage using [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).